ravikumarr1802/CanteenPaymentAutomation/README.md

 ---
 ## 🧑‍💻 Team Credits

-> Built with ❤️ by a passionate team from GRIET - AIML 2026
+> Built with dedication by a passionate team from GRIET - AIML 2026

 <table>
   <tr>